Certain skills are growing in demand. Skills that can almost guarantee your jobs and opportunities for years and decades to come.

 CSS stands for Cascading Style Sheets.

 It puts the style behind the HTML structure.
-Basically without CSS, html would be boring and the as a result the web page would be boring.
+Basically, without CSS, HTML, and consequently, the whole web page would look boring.

 Here’s how they combine: Within your HTML code, you reference a CSS style sheet.